South Azerbaijani Student's Open Letter to Secretary-General of United Nations

 His Excellency,

-The General Secretary of the United Nations, more than thirty million Turks live in Iran and reside almost in all provinces.
-Most Turks live in South Azerbaijan, in six provinces, including West Azerbaijan, East Azerbaijan, Ardabil, Zanjan, Qazvin and Hamadan.
+Over thirty million Turks live in Iran, residing in nearly all provinces.
+The majority live in South Azerbaijan, across six provinces: West Azerbaijan, East Azerbaijan, Ardabil, Zanjan, Qazvin, and Hamadan.

-Beginning from the reign of Reza Shah (1925), linguistic assimilation has been the central policy of the state in Iran.
-This policy has been rationalized with the ideology of “one nation, one language” and “superiority of Persian language, culture, and civilization” over other minority languages in Iran.
-In nationalist historiography, Turks are misrepresented as “originally Aryans” whose language changed through the Mongol invasion.
+Since the reign of Reza Shah (1925), linguistic assimilation has been a central policy of the Iranian state.
+This policy is justified by the ideology of "one nation, one language" and the supposed "superiority of the Persian language, culture, and civilization" over other minority languages in Iran.
+Nationalist historiography has misrepresented Turks as "originally Aryans" whose language changed due to the Mongol invasion.

-Now Turks are considered second-degree citizens.
-After the Iranian Islamic Revolution in 1979, despite a series of changes in the structure of government, the policy of assimilation and oppression of Non-Persian ethnic and language groups continued.
-Turks of Azerbaijan have been at the center of this oppression in subjugation to the forced assimilation policy.
+Today, Turks are regarded as second-class citizens.
+After the Iranian Islamic Revolution of 1979, despite changes in the government’s structure, the policies of assimilation and oppression against non-Persian ethnic and linguistic groups have persisted.
+The Turks of Azerbaijan have been a primary target of this forced assimilation.

-Persecution and arrest of Azerbaijan Turk cultural activists have intensified these days.
+In recent times, the persecution and arrest of Azerbaijani Turk cultural activists have intensified.

-As part of Azerbaijani Turks' struggle for their rights, Azerbaijani student activists expect the United Nations to pay serious attention to the violation o ethnic groups' rights in Iran.
+As part of their ongoing struggle for rights, Azerbaijani Turk student activists urge the United Nations to pay serious attention to the violation of ethnic group rights in Iran.

 Regards,